Russian firm dismisses South Africa nuclear build fears

 “This is not true, these are insinuations and rumours,” Polikarpov said in an interview on the sidelines of a regional energy conference in Cape Town.

-“I don’t know they come from — maybe we were the first to sign an inter-government agreement and it was rather comprehensive compared to similar agreements signed by other countries.”
+“I don’t know where they come from — maybe we were the first to sign an inter-government agreement and it was rather comprehensive compared to similar agreements signed by other countries.”

 A row erupted in September last year when Rosatom appeared to announce that it had won the nuclear power contract, prompting allegations that Zuma’s government had dodged procurement rules.